Industry IoT Consortium and International Society of Automation Update IoT Security Maturity Model: ISA/IEC 62443 Mappings for Asset Owners, Product Suppliers, and Service Providers

 Correspondingly, the SMM mappings add a new section of SMM practice mappings to Edition 2 of ISA/IEC 62443-2-1 and relevant ISO/IEC 27001 and 27002 requirements.
 The SMM: ISA/IEC 62443 Mappings for Asset Owners, Product Suppliers, and Service Suppliers retains Edition 1 mappings and other corrections and clarifications.

-“Together with IoT SMM industry profiles, the mappings are a powerful tool to allow organizations to identify what they need to accomplish within their industries and when deploying certain types of solutions, such as digital twins,” said Ron Zahavi, CEO, Aurontech and one of the SMM authors.
+“Together with IoT SMM industry profiles, the mappings are a powerful tool to allow organizations to identify what they need to accomplish within their industries and when deploying certain types of solutions, such as digital twins,” said Ron Zahavi, CEO, Auron Technologies and one of the SMM authors.

 “This new guidance extends the previously published IoT Security Maturity Model (SMM): ISA/IEC62443 Mappings for Asset Owners, Product Suppliers, and Service Suppliers by incorporating updates to the 62443-2-1 standard, thus giving practical guidance to practitioners who wish to improve their security maturity,” said Frederick Hirsch, co-chair of the joint IIC-ISA SMM group and co-author of the paper.
 “The updated IoT SMM document extends the guidance of the IoT Security Maturity Model and its profiles so that once maturity level targets and assessments are understood, organizations may use the current ISA/IEC 62443 guidance to help achieve maturity targets.”